 Intercompany transactions, balances and unrealised gains on transactions between Group companies are eliminated.
-Unrealised losses are also eliminated unless the transaction provides evidence of the impairment of the asset transferred.
+Unrealised losses are also eliminated unless the transaction provides evidence of the impairment of the transferred asset.
 Accounting policies of subsidiaries have been changed where necessary to ensure consistency with the policies adopted by the Group.

-Non-controlling interests in the results and equity of subsidiaries are shown separately in the consolidated statement of comprehensive income, statement of changes in equity and statement of financial position respectively.
+Non-controlling interests in the results and equity of subsidiaries are shown separately in the consolidated statement of profit or loss and other comprehensive income, statement of changes in equity and statement of financial position respectively.